Err Peak

 Find Nearby Peaks

 Err Peak is often climbed along with climbs of Pion Peak and Argosy Peak on the same day.
-I recommend climbing the peaks starting with Pion, then Err and finally Argosy.
-The round trip shown below covers 9.1 miles and 4,300 feet of elevation gain.
+I recommend climbing the peaks starting with Pion, then Err, and finally Argosy.
+The round trip shown below covers 9.1 miles with 4,300 feet of elevation gain.
 USGS Trail Creek

 A Google Earth image of the Argosy Trio.